Troubleshooting and help

 2.1 I do not know how to use the Wi-Fi network.

-2.2 No access point has been installed in the room.
+2.2 No access point has been installed in my room.

 The School of Science provides a VPN connection service for external access (e.g. from home).
 The VPN connection service is used to access internal servers by connecting to Department/Facility (or laboratory) subnets.